Why join FRP-BC?

 Information and Support

-- Regular eNews including resources and training relevant to the family resource program and early years fields and updates on government policy and legislation
+- Regular eNews including resources and training relevant to the FRP and early years fields and updates on government policy and legislation

 - Relevant data and information to use in fundraising and/or grant writing